nasa/mmt/README.md

 And then to migrate the database schema, run the standard rails command:

     rake db:migrate

 Finally, create an `application.yml` file in your `/config/` directory.
 The contents of this file will be supplied by an MMT developer

 ### Usage

 *_Note: Before running this step, make sure you are **Running a local copy of CMR** as outlined below_

+*_Note: With Launchpad Integration, you will need to set up MMT to run locally with HTTPS.
+Please see `/doc/local_https_setup.md` for options and instructions_

 To start the project, just type the default rails command:

     rails s

-And if you need to stop the server from running, hit `Ctrl + C` and the server will shutdown.
+If you need to stop the server from running, hit `Ctrl + C` and the server will shutdown.

 ### Running a local copy of CMR
 In order to use a local copy of the CMR you will need to download the latest file, set an environment variable, and run a rake task to set required permissions and ingest some data.